rsdoiel/antenna/food.md

 date: 2025-05-19, from: Bon Appetet

-After testing this stuff for more than 5 years we've figured out what works and what doesn't.
+After testing this stuff for more than 5 years, we’ve figured out what works and what doesn’t.

 <br>